 So, how did this group of ‘Fantastic Grannies’ get together?
 The group grew organically, with little to no recruitment – just a shared love of the local marine environment.

-The first to join the project, a friend of Claire Goiran’s, was snorkelling and taking photos for the sheer love of it and as she knew her friend was interested in sea snakes, so started emailing her photos whenever she spotted one.
+The first to join the project, a friend of Claire Goiran’s, was snorkeling and taking photos for the sheer love of it and as she knew her friend was interested in sea snakes, so started emailing her photos whenever she spotted one.

 Another volunteer was swimming on her own and she saw this group of ladies having fun so asked if she could join the group.
 Not all of them knew each other before, getting to know each other while working on this project.